Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 As you may have already guessed, a cardiac biopsy is a tissue test that is performed on the human heart.
 With the current medical technology available to us today, this is the only means by which a doctor can confirm if your body hasn't rejected a newly transplanted heart.

-Your cardiologist will perform this type of tissue test within schedule intervals.
-These biopsies will be performed after a heart transplant especially if a heart rejection is suspected.
+Your cardiologist will perform this type of tissue test within scheduled intervals.
+These biopsies will be performed after a heart transplant especially if heart rejection is suspected.
 These tests are also used to test the progress and efficacy of anti-rejection therapy being applied.

 After six months after the operation scheduled biopsies will only be conducted every quarter (i.e. every three months).
 The need for further biopsies during the lifetime of the patient is usually indefinite.

 Cardiac biopsies are performed either in a cardiac cath lab or in an operating room in a hospital.
 The actual operation only takes half an hour on average.
 Your doctor will administer an anesthetic to make an area around your neck numb.